sgutierrez8c54/codeserv/Managing-a-Control-Hub.md

 ### Updating the Robot Controller App
 It is important to know how to update the Robot Controller app that is installed on a Control Hub.
 FIRST periodically releases new versions of this app, which contain improvements and fixes, as well as season-specific data and features.

-Note that you can view the Robot Controller app information through the Driver Station user interface.
-Select the About menu option on the Driver Station and note the App Version under the _ABOUT ROBOT CONTROLLER_ section.
+Note that you can see the Robot Controller app version number through the Driver Station user interface.
+Select the _About _menu option on the Driver Station and note the App Version number under the _ABOUT ROBOT CONTROLLER_ section.

 <p align="center">[[/images/Managing-a-Control-Hub/aboutRobotController.jpg]]</p>